 Did you know that Glasgow is one of the UK’s most important historic cities as it has a number of listed buildings that have been created by architects from across the world?
 Glasgow is a city which is extremely proud of its town centre as it is packed with exceptional buildings, many of which are listed and protected.

-Across the city you will find building that are a part of the city’s historical legacy.
+Across the city, you will find buildings that are a part of the city’s historical legacy.
 From museums and art galleries to libraries and archives, Glasgow is a hub of historic buildings, parks and gardens.
 The People Make Glasgow website describes the city as “vibrant and cosmopolitan place with a wealth of cultural heritage to explore.

 Caring For Historic Buildings

 Refurbishing an old property can help give it a new lease of life.
-Quality refurbishment will only be carried out by a property care team who has experience working with historic buildings.
+Quality refurbishment should only be carried out by a property care team who has experience working with historic buildings.

 The process is long and you want to enlist a team of dedicated professionals (e.g. building surveyors, estimators and contracts managers) that will ensure that your project is delivered to the highest standard.
 It is commonly recognised that historic buildings are more difficult to make repairs, due to their sensitive structures.
 You may be quoted for a cheap repair; however, this will not guarantee a consistent professional finish.